Green-Software-Foundation/if/src/models/README.md

 ## Parameters

 ### Model config
-The following should be defined in the model initialization:
+The following should be defined in the plugin initialization:

 - `start-time`: global start time as ISO 8061 string
 - `stop`: global end time as ISO 8061 string